-We are Uhambo, an organization that transforms lives and make opportunity accessible to people with disabilities in rural and underdeveloped parts of Africa.
+We are Uhambo, an organization that transforms lives and makes opportunities accessible to people with physical disabilities in rural and underdeveloped parts of Africa.

 Our mission and work directly impacts people with disabilities who are vulnerable and, often times, forgotten.

 Our name (Uhambo) means "journey" or "travelling forward" in a South African language, Xhosa.
 And that's exactly what we're doing.We invite you to learn more about our organization.
 Consider volunteering, donating, or simply spreading the message of Uhambo today.
 Help us alleviate poverty, promote human rights, and remove barriers for people with disabilities in Africa.